A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Prospects and Future Directions

 \textbf{Significance.} Personalized RAG is crucial for enhancing user experience in recommender systems, dialogue agents, and QA applications.
 By integrating user-specific knowledge, such as preferences and historical interactions, RAG can generate more relevant and context-aware responses.
 A practical and cost-effective approach to achieving personalized RAG is through memory-based mechanisms, where user-related knowledge is systematically extracted, stored, and retrieved.
 This enables the model to adapt dynamically to individual needs while maintaining efficiency and scalability.

-\textbf{Open Issues.} The key challenges in Personalized RAG revolve around memory extraction, storage, knowledge updating, and fusion.
+\textbf{Open Issues.} The key challenges in Personalized RAG concern memory extraction, storage, knowledge updating, and fusion.
 Efficiently structuring and managing memory to ensure relevance and usability over time remains an open problem.
-Furthermore, updating personalized knowledge while mitigating forgetting or inconsistencies requires advanced strategies for lifelong learning.
-Privacy and security concerns also persist, as storing and utilizing personal information must comply with data protection regulations and prevent unauthorized access.
-Additionally, expanding Personalized RAG to multilingual and cross-domain scenarios requires further research to ensure adaptability across diverse linguistic and cultural contexts.
+Moreover, updating personalized knowledge while mitigating forgetting or inconsistencies requires advanced lifelong learning strategies.
+Privacy and security concerns persist, as using personal information must comply with data protection regulations and prevent unauthorized access.
+Extending Personalized RAG to multilingual and cross-domain scenarios further requires research to ensure adaptability across diverse linguistic and cultural contexts.